 Big retailers and eCommerce stores start their holiday email marketing as early as late September and many consumers are already suffering from email marketing fatigue.
 How can you write emails that stand out from the barrage of promotional emails?
 The key to crafting a well-received marketing email is to make it timely, personable, relevant, and clear.

-For your short term marketing goal of increasing holiday profits, offer your customers “exclusive” deals or coupons.
+For your short-term marketing goal of increasing holiday profits, offer your customers exclusive deals or coupons.
 Think about exactly what would attract your customer’s attention to create an offer that your customers will respond to.
-One way to write an email that provides value to your customers AND promotes your business is to send out a newsletter rounding up the most popular gift items and offer a “Limited Time” special on them.
+One way to write an email that provides value to your customers and also promotes your business is to send out a newsletter rounding up the most popular gift items and offer a limited-time special on them.

 Be sure to have fun with social media and get your customers excited about the holiday season.
-Post a question like “What’s a good hiding place for gifts?”.
-Post a picture of a gift wrapped box, ask your fans to guess what’s inside, and award the fan who guesses correctly.
-Social media posts like these are sure to go viral.
+Post questions for engagement like “What’s a good hiding place for gifts?”.
+Post a picture of a gift-wrapped box, ask your fans to guess what’s inside, and award the fan who guesses correctly.
+Social media posts like these are sure to inspire engagement.

-Whether you’re boosting your offline or online marketing efforts during this season, keep these dates in mind:
+Holiday marketing isn’t just for Christmas, Hanukkah, and New Years.
+Whether you’re boosting your offline or online marketing efforts during this season, keep these other important days in mind: